-This chapter presents the general concepts underlying the TYPO3 CMS file abstraction layer (FAL).
+This chapter presents the general concepts underlying the TYPO3 file abstraction layer (FAL).
 The whole point of FAL - as its name implies - is to provide information about files abstracted with regards to their actual nature and storage.

 Information about files is stored inside database tables and using a given file is mostly about creating a database relation to the record representing that file.